7 Proven Benefits Of Ashwagandha For Male Fertility

 - improved serum biochemistry

-- recovered the seminal plasma levels of antioxidant enzymes and vitamins A, C, and E and corrected fructose levels
+- recovered the levels of antioxidant enzymes and vitamins A, C, and E

-Animal studies have shown that Ashwagandha leads to improvements in sexual parameters, presumably by exerting a testosterone-like effect:4
+Animal studies have shown that ashwagandha leads to improvements in sexual parameters, presumably by exerting a testosterone-like effect.
+The herb

 - increases testicular weight

-- increases the diameter of seminiferous tubules and the number of seminiferous tubular cell layers in the testes
+- increases the diameter of seminiferous tubules that produce sperms and the number of seminiferous tubular cell layers in the testes

-It has been well documented that high levels of reactive oxygen species (ROS) in the semen induce oxidative damage to the sperm and are associated with abnormal sperm parameters leading to infertility.
-Ashwagandha, an effective antioxidant, has been found to counteract the formation of ROS in infertile men.6
+It has been well documented that high levels of reactive oxygen species (ROS) in the semen induce oxidative damage to the sperm and are associated with abnormal sperm parameters, leading to infertility.
+Ashwagandha, an effective antioxidant, can fight such damage.
+It also

-One aspect of sexual health that Ashwagandha doesn’t seem to have a significant beneficial impact on, is erectile dysfunction.9
+One aspect of sexual health that ashwagandha doesn’t seem to have a significant beneficial impact on is psychogenic erectile dysfunction or difficulty in sustaining an erection due to psychological and personal factors.12

 How Much To Consume

-Ayurvedic preparations often use Ashwagandha root or leaf powder (instead of a concentrated extract of the same).
-One or two teaspoons twice daily (boiled in water or mixed with milk or honey) is the recommended amount, for long term use.
-1 tsp of Ashwagandha root or leaf powder can be reduced to about 300 mg of concentrated extract.
+Ayurvedic preparations often use ashwagandha root or leaf powder, instead of a concentrated extract.
+The recommended dose for long-term use is 1 or 2 teaspoons twice daily, boiled in water or mixed with milk or honey.
+One could reduce 1 tsp of ashwagandha root or leaf powder to about 300 mg of concentrated extract.

 Aswhagandha Aphrodisiac Recipe From The Charaka Samhita

-- Add 1 tbsp each: jivaka, rsabhaka, vira, meda, rddhi, satavari, madhuka, aswagandha
+- Add 1 tbsp each: jivaka, rsabhaka, vira, meda, rddhi, satavari, madhuka, and ashwagandha

 - Boil all of the above together into a decoction (reducing to 1/4th volume) and filter